conda/conda-plugin-template/tutorials/subcommands/c/README.md

     ffibuilder.compile(verbose=True)
 ```

-To read more about CFFI and how it works to enable the C program to run via Python, please check out [their documentation][cffi documentation].
+To read more about CFFI and how it works to enable the C program to run via Python, please check out [their documentation][cffi docs].

 ## Packaging the custom subcommand using `pyproject.toml`